 The Power Of Now Book Summary

 So you never have to worry about what has already happened and how that’s affecting this moment.
 You never have to worry about what will happen and how that’s affecting this moment.
 The present now is happening for you and growth.
 The author also talks about identifying the enemy at the moment.
-He talks about understanding in each moment where you can make a better choice and respond in a way that is with your heart.
+He talks about understanding each moment where you can make a better choice and respond in a way that is with your heart.

 Everything happens for a reason.
 But you also have to take ownership of your actions.
 A part of that means understanding that you have the power.
 You make the decision.
 Things will work for you because you stand up and trust yourself.
-So identifying the enemy means understanding in each moment.
+So identifying the enemy means understanding each moment.

 You don’t need to identify with your mind if it keeps spiraling out of control.
 You can separate from those and focus on the now, and then he gets more into not thinking about the future, not living in the past.
 But it’s tough to do in today’s society because our whole lives are built up that way.
-When you’re young, you’re worried about getting to college, getting a good job, what family you’ll live in.
+When you’re young, you’re worried about getting to college, finding a good job, and what family you’ll live in.

 Next chapter Tolle talks about how we’re not human becoming.
 We’re human beings.
 You don’t have to worry about the fruits of your actions.
 You have to worry about the action.
-If you put your effort and attention into the action, everything that comes after it will be what you want it to be and how the source of wealth is intention.
+If you put your effort and attention into the action, everything that comes after it will be what you want it to be, and how the source of wealth is intention.
 The source of abundance is intention.
 What you put out is what you will receive.

 The underlying principle to teach here is the value of disconnecting from the mind.
 By freeing yourself from the mind and its tendency to relive the painful past and worry about the future.
 Tulley suggests practicing present listening, observing, and listening to the mind, as you would a third party.
 The more you listen to your mind become a witnessing presence, the easier it shall be to recognize your conditioned mind.